HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Conclusion

 \section{Conclusion}

-The motivation of this paper was to present HERMES, a new hybird model for non stationary time series forecasting.
+In this paper, we propose a new hybrid model for non stationary time series forecasting.
 By mixing the performance of local parametric models and a global neural network, \textit{hermes-tbats} clearly outperforms traditional statistical methods and full neural network models on two forecasting tasks.
 Furthermore, this new model is totally suited to deal with external signals.
-With a fine pre-processing and a well-designed architecture, our hybrid framework succeeds at leveraging our complex extra data and reaches very promising accuracy levels in terms of classification.
-In addition to this article, a fashion dataset gathering a sample of $\numberts$ time series and a collection of weak signals is provided.
-We believe that this dataset contains really fine dynamics and interactions where complex models would express their potential.
-By making it publicly available\footnote[1]{\url{http://files.heuritech.com/raw_files/f1_fashion_dataset.tar.xz}}\footnote[2]{\url{https://github.com/etidav/f1fashiondataset}}, we hope that it will enhance the diversity of datasets for time series forecasting and pave the way for further explorations.
+With a fine pre-processing and a well-designed architecture, the proposed hybrid framework succeeds at leveraging complex extra data and reaches promising accuracy levels.
+In addition, a fashion dataset gathering a sample of $\numberts$ time series and a collection of weak signals is provided.
+We show that it is possible to represent fashion data with time series and introduce statistical models based on social media data.
+By making it publicly available, we hope that it will enhance the diversity of datasets for time series forecasting and pave the way for further explorations.
 As a possible future work, designing new models for the weak signals would improve their inclusion in the HERMES architecture.
-Focusing on the examples with huge changes of behaviours, a fine analysis of the impact of the collection of weak signals is the topic of ongoing works.
+Focusing on the examples with important changes of behaviours, a fine analysis of the impact of the collection of weak signals is the topic of ongoing works.
 In the same way, an interesting improvement of the hybrid framework can be to introduce not a single but several neural networks trained at correcting different kinds of weaknesses.
 A perspective is to add a latent discrete label to select dynamically the regime shifts.